Roy Thomas: Marvel Comics

 I was hired after taking [the] 'writer's test', and my first official job title at Marvel was 'staff writer'.
 I wasn't hired as an editor or assistant editor.
 I was supposed to come in 40 hours a week and write scripts on staff. ...
 I sat at this corrugated metal desk with a typewriter in a small office with production manager Sol Brodsky and corresponding secretary Flo Steinberg.
 Everybody who came up to Marvel wound up there, and the phone was constantly ringing, with conversations going on all around me. ...
 Almost at once, even though Stan proofed all the finished stories, he and Sol started having me check the corrections before they went out, and that would break up my concentration still further. ... [and] they kept asking me to do this or that, or questions like in which issue something happened, or Stan would come in to check something, because I knew a lot about Marvel continuity up to that time. ...
 It quickly became apparent to them, too, that the staff writer thing wasn't working, and Stan segued me over to being an editorial assistant, which immediately worked out better for all concerned.

-To that point, editor-in-chief Lee had been the main writer of Marvel publications, with his brother, Larry Lieber, often picking up the slack plotting of Lee-scripted stories.
+To that point, editor-in-chief Lee had been the main writer of Marvel publications, with his brother, Larry Lieber, often picking up the slack scripting some of the stories plotted by Lee.
 Thomas soon became the first new Marvel writer to sustain a presence at a time when comics veterans such as Robert Bernstein, Ernie Hart, Leon Lazarus, and Don Rico, and fellow newcomers Steve Skeates (hired a couple of weeks earlier) and O'Neil (brought in at Thomas' recommendation a few months later) did not.
 His Marvel debut was the romance-comics story "Whom Can I Turn To?" in the Millie the Model spin-off Modeling with Millie #44 (Dec.
-1965) – for which the credits and the logo were inadvertently left off due to a production glitch, resulting in this being left off most credit lists.
-Thomas' first Marvel superhero scripting was "My Life for Yours", the "Iron Man" feature in Tales of Suspense #73 (Jan.
-1966), working from a Lee plot as well as a plot assist from secretary Steinberg.
+1965)—for which the credits and the logo were inadvertently left off due to a production glitch, resulting in this being left off most credit lists.
+Thomas' first Marvel superhero scripting was an "Iron Man" story in Tales of Suspense #73 (Jan.
+1966), entitled "My Life for Yours", working from a Lee plot and a plot assist from secretary Steinberg.
 Thomas estimates that Lee rewrote approximately half of that fledgling attempt.